Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Lepoglava

 Lepoglava is known for bobbin lace.
-Pauline priests in Lepoglava were thought to be the ones who brought the art of making bobbin lace.
+Pauline priests in Lepoglava were thought to have brought the art of bobbin lace making.
 This lace also decorates the edges of costumes and is often used to make lace doilies and fashion accessories.

 Pag